papr8ka/-lwjgl-basics-wiki/FrameBufferObjects.md

 ## A Quick Note

 Before continuing, it should be pointed out that using FBOs, especially rendering to them every frame, may not lead to the best performance.
-This is because they require many state switch, batch flushes, buffer clears, and shader updating (i.e. sending new viewport size).
+This is because they require many state switch, batch flushes, buffer clears, and shader updates (i.e. sending new viewport size).
 Use them wisely.

 ## Frame Buffer Objects